Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Results

 We pretrained for 150 epochs with a learning rate of $10^{-3}$ and finetuned for another 150 epochs with a learning rate of $10^{-2}$.

 Figure~\ref{fig:results_phate} shows the visualization results.
 The finetuning significantly improves the results of the pretrained autoencoder, whose visualisation collapses the grey and green branch onto the blue branch.
-Overall, DTAE, PHATE and UMAP achieve satisfactory results that make the true tree structure of the data evident.
-While PHATE and UMAP produce overly crisp branches compared to the PCA result, the reconstruction loss of our autoencoder guards us from collapsing the branches into lines.
-PHATE appears to overlap the cyan and yellow branches near the backbone and UMAP introduces artificially curved branches.
+All methods other than DCA, scVI and PCA achieve satisfactory results that make the true tree structure of the data evident.
+While PHATE, UMAP and Force Atlas 2 produce overly crisp branches compared to the PCA result, the reconstruction loss of our autoencoder guards us from collapsing the branches into lines.
+PHATE appears to overlap the cyan and yellow branches near the backbone, and UMAP introduces artificially curved branches. scVI collapses the green and brown as well as the pink and cyan branches together, giving hard to interpret visualizations.
 The results on this toy dataset demonstrate that our method can embed high-dimensional hierarchical data into 2D and emphasize its tree-structure while avoiding to collapse too much information compared to state-of-the-art methods.
-In our method all branches are easily visible.
+In our method, all branches are easily visible.